 Then, with $F_1 = \widehat{F}_1$ and $C_2^{\text{pre}} = \widehat{C}_2^{\text{pre}}$, the orthogonal projection at $t=2$ yields

 We also have

-When $\alpha$ goes to zero, $\widehat{C}_2\to C_2^{\mathrm{pre}}$, whereas $\widehat{C}_2(\alpha X)$ and thus the extent of vanishing of any coefficient-normalized polynomial with support $\widehat{C_2}$ converges to zero in a quadratic order.
-By assumption, $G_1 (=\widehat{G}_1)$ contains an approximately vanishing polynomial, the extent of vanishing of which also converges to zero with $\alpha \to 0$ but in a linear order.
-Therefore, there exists $1 \gg \alpha_0 > 0$ such that all degree-2 polynomials obtained by solving the generalized eigenvalue problem~Eq.~\eqref{eq:gep} vanish more strictly than those in $\widehat{G}_1$.
+When $\alpha$ goes to zero, $\widehat{C}_2$ approaches to $C_2^{\mathrm{pre}}$, whereas $\widehat{C}_2(\alpha X)$, and thus any coefficient-normalized polynomial with support $\widehat{C_2}$, goes to zero in a quadratic order.
+By assumption, $G_1 (=\widehat{G}_1)$ contains an approximately vanishing polynomial, the extent of vanishing of which also goes to zero as $\alpha \to 0$ but in a linear order.
+Therefore, there exists $1 \gg \alpha_0 > 0$ such that all degree-2 polynomials obtained from the generalized eigenvalue problem~Eq.~\eqref{eq:gep} vanish more strictly than those in $\widehat{G}_1$.
 Thus, one cannot set $\epsilon_{\alpha}$ to maintain $\widehat{G}_1$ and quadratic (or higher-degree) nonvanishing polynomials simultaneously. \end{proof}

-\section{Fidelity to unperturbed points}
+\subsection{Fidelity to unperturbed points}

-An approximately vanishing polynomial for a set of perturbed points $X\subset\mathbb{R}^n$ does not necessarily imply that it is also approximately vanishing for the set of unperturbed points $X^*$.
-The gap of the extent of vanishing between perturbed and unperturbed points can be arbitrarily large when the polynomial is coefficient-normalized.
+Approximately vanishing for a set of perturbed points $X\subset\mathbb{R}^n$ does not necessarily imply approximately vanishing for the set of unperturbed points $X^*$.
+The gap in the extent of vanishing between perturbed and unperturbed points can be significant when the polynomial is coefficient-normalized.